abinit/abipy/README.rst

 `AbiPy lessons <http://nbviewer.ipython.org/github/abinit/abipy/blob/master/abipy/examples/notebooks/lessons/index.ipynb>`_.

 AbiPy supports both Python 2.7 as well as Python >= 3.4.
-Note however that Python 2.7 is more intensively tested than py3k especially at the level of workflows so we still recommend py2.7 if you plan to run automatic calculations with AbiPy.
+Python 2.7 is more intensively tested than py3k especially at the level of workflows so we still recommend py2.7 if you plan to run automatic calculations with AbiPy.

-Note, however, that the majority of the post-processing tools available in AbiPy require output files in ``netcdf`` format so we strongly suggest to compile Abinit with netcdf support (use ``--with_trio_flavor="netcdf-fallback"`` at configure time to activate the internal netcdf library, to link Abinit against an external netcdf library please consult the configuration examples
+Note that the majority of the post-processing tools available in AbiPy require output files in ``netcdf`` format so we strongly suggest to compile Abinit with netcdf support (use ``--with_trio_flavor="netcdf-fallback"`` at configure time to activate the internal netcdf library, to link Abinit against an external netcdf library please consult the configuration examples